Involving members of the public to ensure our work makes a difference.

 Our approach to involvement builds on a set of principles developed in collaboration with public members in 2017.
 These principles are shown opposite.

-How we are currently involving local people and communities
+How we are currently involving local people

 Involving members of the public in KIS strategic and operational meetings